JerbiMarwan/my-weather/README.md

 ## Setup

-<i>Disclaimer : these are the instructions to run it on your phone using a cable connected to the computer, you may change these using how you want to run the project.</i>
 <i>Attention : ce sont les instruction pour lancer l'application sur votre téléphone connecté via un câble usb à votre ordinateur.</i>

 <ol>